The information in this article applies to:

 With the house elevated on piers, you can now create stairs from the floor to the ground.
 Normally, stairs generate from the current floor upwards to the floor above and snap precisely to both floor heights.
 When stairs are built from a floor to the ground, a different approach can be used.

-- Select Tools> Reference Floors> Up One Floor from the menu to go the Floor 2.
+- Select Tools> Floor/Reference Display> Up One Floor from the menu to go the Floor 2.

 - When you release your mouse button, a warning message will caution you about drawing stairs in a downward direction.
 Click OK to close the message box.